Frequently Asked Questions

 - What is my Contractor ID number?

 - A 4-digit contractor ID number (vendor number) is assigned to your company by the Construction Contracting Bureau.
-It is the number you need to use to submit a bid as a Prime Contractor.
-This number identifies you in our database and is assigned when you order plans.
-If you do not know what your number is, you may get it by contacting the Construction Contracting Bureau.
+This number identifies you in our database and is the number you use to submit a bid as a Prime Contractor.
+If you do not know your number, you may get it by contacting the Construction Contracting Bureau at 406-444-6215 or 406-444-6212.

 - How do I find out what projects are being advertised for the current month?